-- Start sharing blog posts from your website, an interesting link that you found, or something else on your business page.
+- Start sharing blog posts from your website, an interesting link that you found, or something else on your business page using the ‘Posts’ feature.

-- Follow other businesses in your area.
+- Follow other practices and businesses in your area.
 See what they’re doing and sharing on their Google Business pages and follow their lead!

-- Discover niche citation sites will give your business a Google Maps ranking boost.
+- Discover niche citation sites will give your practice a Google Maps ranking boost.

 Don’t be a stranger

-Did this guide help you list your business on Google Maps?
+Did this guide help you list your dental practice on Google Maps?
 Do you want to know more about something you read?
-Or do you have general questions about how to grow your business through SEO?
+Have general questions about how to grow your practice through SEO?

 Ask away.
 We’d love to hear from you, answer your questions, and help you succeed.
-That’s what Delmain does for dozens of businesses every day.
+That’s what Delmain does for dozens of dental practices around the nation every day.